 Introduction to Crop in After Effects

 Adobe After Effects is an animation and video editing software and, in this article, we are going to learn how to crop our composition depending on the area of interest.
-There are obvious benefits of cropping as if there are empty spaces it would take more time for rendering the output.
-But if we crop then it will reduce both the render times and the file size.
-Another option to remove parts is to do masking which will keep the file size the same but removes just the part that you do not want to show.
-Apart from that you can also add crop effects so let’s see the crop in action.
+There are obvious benefits of cropping, as if there are empty spaces, it would take more time for rendering the output.
+But if we crop, then it will reduce both the render times and the file size.
+Another option to remove parts is to do masking, which will keep the file size the same but remove just the part you do not want to show.
+Apart from that, you can also add crop effects, so let’s see the crop in action.

 How to Use Crop in After Effects?

 Step 1: Let us first familiarize ourselves with the interface before starting to get a better understanding.
-At the top is the menu bar like File, Edit, etc. and each has its own submenu.
+At the top is the menu bar like File, Edit, etc., and each has its own submenu.
 Next, just below it, we have a tool panel and their properties.
-On the left side, there is a project panel that consists of the project files and effects control panel which shows the effects applied on a particular layer.
+On the left side, a project panel consists of the project files and effects control panel, which shows the effects applied on a particular layer.
 Then there is the composition panel which shows the preview of the animation or video.
-At the top right, we have various layout presets which will arrange according to the type of work.
+At the top right, we have various layout presets, which will arrange according to the type of work.
 We can even create our own custom layout.
 At the right, there are various sections used to edit the video.
-At the bottom, there is layers and timeline panel which is used to add media and add animation keyframes.
+At the bottom, there are layers and a timeline panel used to add media and add animation keyframes.

 Step 2: I have opened an existing composition.
-If you have an existing composition then you can open from File -> Open Project.
-If you do not have an existing comp then you can create a new composition and start from fresh.
-What we are looking in this article is how to use the crop functionality so we have opened an existing composition.
+If you have an existing composition, then you can open it from File -> Open Project.
+If you do not have an existing comp, then you can create a new composition and start from fresh.
+In this article, we are looking at how to use the crop functionality, so we have opened an existing composition.

-Step 3: Now following is the dimensions of the composition which are in the desktop format.
+Step 3: Now following is the dimensions of the composition, which are in the desktop format.
 We will look at the first method of cropping in which we will make a mobile version of this desktop version.
-For this we need to crop and adjust couple of things.
+For this, we need to crop and adjust a couple of things.

 Step 6: Drag the area you want to keep in the comp.

-Step 7: After finalizing the area go to Composition menu -> Crop Comp to Region of Interest.
+Step 7: After finalizing the area, go to the Composition menu -> Crop Comp to Region of Interest.

 Step 8: This will resize your comp appropriately.

 Step 10: We can see the width and height.
-If you want to adjust the comp size then drag the width and height by keeping preview on.
+If you want to adjust the comp size, then drag the width and height by keeping the preview on.

-Step 11: Now we have adjusted the width of 1080 px and height of 1920 px.
+Step 11: Now, we have adjusted the width of 1080 px and the height of 1920 px.
 This will convert the desktop composition to a mobile composition.

 Step 14: I have changed the name of the comp to Cinematic mountain by right click on the comp name and rename or just hit enter.
 Similarly, I have changed the name of the layer to Mountain.